xonixx/xonixx.github.io/awk_tech_notes.md

 The `NUMBER` function parses the number. `res` is a temporary array that will be automatically deallocated when the function exits.

-[//]: # (This is because the language, roughly speaking, simply lacks the ability to do 'new', that is dynamically allocate objects &#40;on heap&#41;. )

 ## Autovivification

 An associative array is declared simply by the fact of using the corresponding variable `arr` as an array.